This post will show you how to distress wood beams to make a DIY mantel. Its an easy DIY project, and will be a huge upgrade for your fireplace!

 I knew that a perfectly aged, beautifully weathered, reclaimed wood beam mantle was probably going to be out of our price range.
 And unfortunately, being new to the area, we weren’t lucky enough to have any connections that could hook us up with a 100 year old barn to rummage through to find our own.

 On the second coat, I really focused on the edges and corners of the wood.
-This gave it an uneven coloring to add to the weathered look.
-Once it looked how I wanted, I sealed it with clear wipe-on poly and let that dry overnight.
+This gave it the uneven coloring which added to the weathered look.
+Once it looked perfect, I sealed it with clear wipe-on poly and let that dry overnight.

 I let my husband know the next morning that the distressed wood beam mantel was ready to be hung on the fireplace.
 Being the amazing guy that he is, he jumped right on it!
 After it was installed, I sat back and admired my beautiful rustic mantel.
-See how I decorated it for Christmas in this post! 🙂
+See how I decorated it for Christmas in this post.